mmistakes/made-mistakes-jekyll/src/_posts/articles/2007-07-28-sunshine-movie-impressions.md

 ---
-title: "Blinded By The Light --- Sunshine Movie Impressions"
+title: "Blinded by the light --- Sunshine impressions"
 excerpt: "The film Sunshine directed by Danny Boyle is science fiction without the big bang."
 last_modified_at: 2013-04-26 00:00:00
 image: